-During the reign of Jim Crow culture in America from 1900 into the 1960s, African Americans created their own recreational spaces that formed communities and nurtured successful businesses.
+During the reign of the Jim Crow era in the United States, from 1900 into the 1960s, African Americans created their own recreational spaces that formed communities and nurtured successful businesses.
 Historian Alison Rose Jefferson’s talk investigates these places drawn from her recent book Living the California Dream: African American Leisure Sites during the Jim Crow Era.
 Leisure was moving to the center of the American Dream, and Black Californians sought to make the California Dream a reality for all, alongside the broader struggle for freedom and rights in the United States.
-Two resorts by Black entrepreneurs are near Palm Spring: one at Lake Elsinore where architect Paul R. Williams designed a Black-owned resort, and the Parkridge Country Club in Corona.
+Black entrepreneurs were important promoters at two resorts near Palm Springs: at Lake Elsinore where architect Paul R. Williams designed a Black-owned resort, and the Parkridge Country Club in Corona.

 This event qualifies for 1 AIA/CES Learning Units (LU).